Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Abstract

 \section{Abstract}

-In previous work we introduced a return map generated by a geometric round-trip between the boundary of a convex core \(C\) and the boundary of an admissible domain \(\Omega\) belonging to the class \(\mathcal{O}_C\) (see Definition 1.2).
-The associated transformation
+In a companion paper \cite{barkatou2026return}, we introduced a return map generated by a geometric round-trip between the boundary of a convex core $C$ and the boundary of an admissible domain $\Omega$ belonging to the class $\mathcal{O}_C$.
+The associated transformation $F: \partial C \to \partial C$ defines a discrete dynamical system whose first-order expansion reveals a variable-step gradient descent structure for the scalar thickness function $d: \partial C \to \mathbb{R}_+$.